Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Proof of Theorem

-Using Lemmas \ref{comparison lemma}-\ref{large r case}, one can obtain an overall solution profile of the second order differential equation \eqref{wr with integral}.
-In Figure \ref{W_r with different r values}, we exhibit the sample graphs of $W_r$ with respect to different $r$ values, where $r_i$'s are in an ascending order for $i = 1, \cdots, 7$ and $r_4< r^* < r_5$.
+Using Lemmas \ref{comparison lemma}-\ref{large r case}, one can obtain an overall solution profile of the second-order differential equation \eqref{wr with integral}.
+In Figure \ref{W_r with different r values}, we exhibit the sample graphs of $W_r$ with respect to different $r$ values, where $r_i$'s are in ascending order for $i = 0, 1, \cdots, 7$ and $r_3< r^* < r_4$.
 Moreover, $r^*$ is the one for which we are looking such that $W_{r^*}$ is the optimal solution to \eqref{wr with integral}.
-Here we assume $p = 1$, diffusion parameter $\sigma = 1$ and drift parameters $\theta = 0.5$.
-We also assume exponential cost function $C(x)=e^{-\beta x}$ for $x\geq0$ with $\beta = 5$ as in the example 1 in Section 4.3.2.
-The corresponding Legendre transform has been computed in \eqref{eq: Legendre transform for exponential}.
+Here we assume $p = 1.1$, diffusion parameter $\sigma = 1$ and drift parameters $\theta = 0.5$.
+We also assume the cost function presented in Example \ref{example 1}.
+The corresponding Legendre transform has been computed in \eqref{eq: F example}.
 For the performance measure defined in \eqref{costfunctional}, we take the discounted parameter $\alpha = 0.5$.
 Moreover, we utilize the finite difference method and the Newton-Cotes formulate (Trapezoid rule) as an integral approximation of \eqref{wr with integral}.